sergiocollado/potpourri/Notes_on_Linux/01_Notes_on_Linux_kernel_modules.md

 Tradicionaly the way to add code to the kernel was to recompile the kernel and reboot the system.

-Kernel modules, are a pieces of code that can be load/inserted and unloaded/removed form the kernel whenever needed.
+Kernel modules, are a pieces of code that can be load/inserted and unloaded/removed form the kernel whenever needed, so the kernel modules can be inserted and removed during runtime.

 It can be refered by other names: